 Digital Video Production

-Participants (three teams per state; an individual may participate solo in this event) develop a digital video (with sound) that reflects the theme for the year, which can be found on Themes and Problems
+Participants develop a digital video (with sound) that reflects the theme for the year.

 Fashion Design and Technology

-Participants (three teams of two to four [2–4] individuals per state) research, design, and create a portfolio and wearable prototype that reflect the theme for the year, which can be found on Themes and Problems.
-Semifinalist teams participate in a presentation/interview in which they present their garment designs to judges.
+Participants research, design, and create a portfolio and wearable prototype that reflect the theme for the year.
+Semifinalist teams participate in a presentation.

-Participants (three teams per state; an individual may participate solo in this team event) produce an original musical piece that is designed to be played during the National TSA Conference opening or closing general sessions.
+Participants produce an original musical piece that is designed to be played during the National TSA Conference opening or closing general sessions.

 On Demand Video

-Participants (one team of two to six [2–6] individuals per chapter) write, shoot, and edit a 60–second video onsite during the conference.
+Participants write, shoot, and edit a 60–second video onsite during the conference.